wehlutyk/thesis/content/4-discussion.md

 It starts with the following tweet:

 \begin{nquote}
-  "We are all good-looking and ugly in someone else's eyes"
+  "We are all good-looking and ugly to someone else's eyes"
 \end{nquote}

 This utterance seems a priori neutral, and is commonplace and consensual enough for it to be marked as favorite, retweeted and published anew regularly.
 ^[A simple search on Twitter using the original text in French shows that the utterance appears about once a month, with most instances retweeted several times.
 ]
-But as illustrated by the following tweets, the actual meaning exchanged in the conversation is not available to the non-interacting reader.
+But as illustrated by the answers following it, the actual meaning exchanged in the conversation is not available to the non-interacting reader.
 A first answer is made in a humourous tone:

 \begin{nquote}